yurilacer/Data-Science-Portfolio/README.md

     * **Short explanation**: Naive Bayes is among one of the simplest, but most powerful algorithms for classification based on Bayes Theorem with an assumption of independence among predictors.

-    * **Applications**: Spam 􀁷ltering, Text classi􀁷cation, Sentiment analysis, Recommender system
+    * **Applications**: Spam filtering, Text classification, Sentiment analysis, Recommender system

     * **Example**: [Wine Classifier](https://github.com/yurilacer/Data-Science-Portfolio/blob/main/Naive%20Bayes%20Classifier.ipynb): The idea of this project is to create a classifier for wines, using as a database the information chemical analysis of wines grown in the same region in Italy.